johnalison/obsidian-notes/Output/ProgressReports/ProgressReport 14 March 2025.md

 On the 4b side we have been making more steady progress.
 We have released another iteration of the AN and responded to Emmanuelle's comments.
 AE will give a talk in Hbb explaining the improved limit due to removing the anomalous events.
 We have another round of L2 comments to reply to, that should be quick.

 I've beed doing a lot of debugging of the synthetic data with Marina.
 I fixed a calibration problem on my side and have implemented the Run-3 HH selection and CR definition, hopefully this will allow us to start comparing apples-to-apples.
-An undergrad Chance (in my Physics 3) is starting to work on making
+An undergrad, Chance who is in my Physics 3, is starting to work on making the boosted synthetic data sets.
+He is making progress quickly.

-SoS:
-- have the ARC green light.
-Wes to give the approval talk next week
+In SoS, we got the green light from the ARC and Wes will give the approval talk next week.

-bbWW:
-- code running in coffea25/ Waiting to make run 3 samples

-HGC:
-- progress slow.. waiting on new tooling
+In bbWW, Aniket has code running in coffea25 and is waiting for a recipe to make ntuples with lower jet pt in the Run-3 samples.

-- Now have the SOW from FNAL ... shoudl be able to buy parts in ~2weeks.
+The past two weeks have been slow for HGC.
+We are waiting for new tooling.
+However we now have the statement of work from FNAL for the multi-module teststand, so we should be able to start buying parts in ~2 weeks.

 # Follow-ups